 College Approved Driver

-- Drive with diligence at all times, following regulations for the state within which you are traveling.
+- Drive with diligence at all times, following the regulations for the state within which you are traveling.

 - The number of passengers may not exceed the number of seat belts.
 All vehicle occupants must wear seat belts while the vehicle is in motion.